rapPayne/react-vue-svelte-angular/dashboard-vue/README.md

 ## Router
 Very different from the others.
 Vue-router is not declarative, it is imperative.
 You write it in JavaScript/TypeScript then add it as an argument to the instantiation of the app itself.

+Much easier to learn than React or Angular.